 The twins retired from gymnastics 4 years later and were invited to audition for Cirque, which led to an official invite to attend "General Formation Training" in Montreal, Quebec.

-Since then, Andrew and Kevin created aerial straps acts for Varekai, Iris, Zarkana and Paramour on Broadway, performing in thousands of shows in the United States and around the world.
+Since then, Andrew and Kevin created aerial straps acts for Varekai, Iris, Zarkana, Paramour on Broadway, Volta and Paramour Das Musical, performing in thousands of shows in the United States and around the world.

-The brothers are working on their own external projects, outside of performing.
-They plan to return to the stage next year.
+The brothers are currently working on the musical Paramour in Hamburg, whilst also working on their own external projects, outside of performing.

 If you have thoughts, questions and ideas, please Contact Us.